Moffein/HAN-D_OVERCLOCKED_OLD/BETA RELEASE/README.md

 - Passive
 	- No longer affects damage.
-	- Now gives +2 armor.
+	- Now gives +3 armor per drone.

 *Wanted a bigger impact per drone.
-Didn't like how the drone passive could unexpectedly affect the # of hits to kill things.*
+Didn't like how the drone passive affecting damage felt.*

 - Base Stats
 	- Base damage increased 12 -> 14
 	- Base armor reduced 12 -> 0

-*These changes have been made to account for the Passive changes.*
+*These changes have been made to account for the Passive changes.
+HAN-D is squishier without his drones, but can reach higher armor amounts if he holds on to them.*

 - OVERCLOCK
 	- Meter is now hidden while in Command/Scrapper menus.

 - DRONES
-	- Now gives +50 armor to allies instead of +40% AtkSpd/Move Speed
+	- Now gives +100 armor to allies instead of +40% AtkSpd/Move Speed
 	- On-hit sound now only plays on the first hit.

 *The DRONE sound ended up being pretty obnoxious.
-The change to AtkSpd/Move Speed was throwing off the input timing of allies since they would usually receive it unexpectedly, so DRONES now give temporary armor instead.*
+The change to AtkSpd/Move Speed was throwing off the input timing of allies since they would usually receive it unexpectedly, so DRONES now give temporary armor instead.
+The ally armor bonus is high since the buff only lasts for a short duration and is hard to consistently maintain.*

 0.1.6